-Hall lockers are loaned to you for storing your coats, books, etc. The Administrative Office assigns them.
+Hall lockers are loaned to you for storing your coats, books, etc. The Registrar assigns lockers in the Counseling Office.
 All coats, book bags, purses, handbags, and backpacks are to be kept in the students' locker during school hours.
 A \$20.00 fine will be assessed for locker clean up or damage.